Factoring Company Invoice Processing: AI Extraction Guide

 Building a Duplicate Detection Workflow on Extracted Data

-The matching logic flags any record where the combination of invoice number + normalized debtor name + invoice amount appears in prior funded batches.
-Exact matches are obvious duplicates.
-Near-matches, where two of three fields align, go to manual review.
-An invoice with the same number and debtor but a different amount could indicate an altered invoice rather than a straight duplicate.
+The practical duplicate workflow is simple: extract invoice numbers, amounts, debtor names, and invoice dates from the current batch, then cross-reference them against previously funded invoices.
+Matching logic flags any record where invoice number + normalized debtor name + invoice amount appears in prior batches.
+Near-matches, where two of three fields align, go to manual review because they may indicate an altered invoice rather than a straight duplicate.

-For amount verification specifically, the extracted total for each invoice gets compared against historical data for that debtor: average invoice size, maximum observed amount, and PO or contract values when available.
-An invoice that exceeds the debtor's historical range by a significant margin gets flagged for underwriter review before any funding approval.
+For amount verification, compare each extracted total against that debtor's historical average invoice size, maximum observed amount, and PO or contract values when available.
+An out-of-range invoice should be reviewed before funding approval.

 "Classify each document as Invoice or Credit Note.
 For credit notes, prefix the invoice number with 'CR-' and show amounts as negative.
 Normalize debtor company names by removing punctuation and expanding abbreviations (LLC, Inc., Corp.).
 If line-item totals do not sum to the stated invoice total, add 'AMOUNT MISMATCH' in a Flags column."

-These are prompt-level business rules applied during extraction, not a separate processing step.
-The output is a structured dataset, in Excel, CSV, or JSON, where every debtor name follows the same convention, every invoice type is labeled, and every amount field is consistently formatted.
-That standardized output feeds directly into your duplicate detection queries, concentration reports, and amount verification checks without requiring manual cleanup between extraction and analysis.
+These prompt-level business rules produce a structured Excel, CSV, or JSON file where every debtor name follows the same convention, every invoice type is labeled, and every amount field is consistently formatted.
+That standardized output feeds duplicate detection queries, concentration reports, and amount verification checks without manual cleanup.

 The distinction matters: extraction does not replace your fraud detection process.
 It produces the data quality that makes automated fraud detection actually work at batch scale.